Multi-factor Authentication with Classic Universal Login

 You can customize the MFA pages using the Universal Login's basic customization features.

 If you need further customizations, you can provide your own HTML for the MFA page.
-Note that this will use the Auth0 MFA Widget, which has the following limitations:

-Customizing the HTML for the MFA page
+Customize the HTML for the MFA page

 To customize the MFA page, go to Dashboard > Universal Login > Guardian Multi-factor and enable the Customize Guardian Page switch.